xarvh/talk-webgl/NOTES.md

 0.
   * Graphics Processing Units are basically arrays of hundreds of processors that work in parallel
-  * WebGL is a standard that allows use these processors
+  * WebGL is a standard that allows to use these processors
-  * In fact, we can even program them directly
+  * In fact, we can even write programs that are executed on them

 1. Minimal.elm

-  * Canvas width & height
+  * Do not confuse width and height with CSS properties!

   * Defining a WebGL Entity

   * Mesh and mesh attributes
-    - Do not modify meshes!
+    - Mesh defines vertices and surfaces
     - coordinates go from -1 to 1, regardless of aspect ratio
+    - -1,+1 interval is stretched over the canvas

   * Shaders
     - Special Elm syntax!!!